swaxi/compass/README.md

 A: Yes, if tablet has compass and accelerometer.

 **Q: Can I use it for structural geology?**
 A: Yes!
-Perfect for measuring bedding, foliation, joints, faults.
+Perfect for measuring bedding, foliation, joints, faults, lineations.

 **Q: What about true north vs magnetic north?**
-A: Plugin uses magnetic north.
-Apply declination correction in post-processing if needed.
+A: Plugin uses True north assuming correct declination has been set.

 **Q: Can I export data?**
 A: Yes, standard QGIS export (CSV, Excel, Shapefile, etc.)